Geosynchronous Satellite Launch Vehicle: GSLV Mark II

 This variant uses an Indian cryogenic engine, the CE-7.5, and is capable of launching 2500 kg into geostationary transfer orbit.
 Previous GSLV vehicles (GSLV Mark I) have used Russian cryogenic engines.

 For launches from 2018, a 6% increased thrust version of the Vikas engine was developed.
 It was demonstrated on 29 March 2018 in the GSAT-6A launch second stage.
-It was used for the four Vikas engines first stage boosters on future missions.
+It will be used for the four Vikas engines on the first stage boosters on future missions.

 A 4m diameter Ogive payload fairing was developed and deployed for the first time in the EOS-03 launch on 12 August 2021, although this launch was a failure due to technical anomalies with the Cryogenic Upper Stage.
 This will allow GSLV vehicles to accommodate larger payloads.

+As of October 2024, ISRO has stopped selling GSLV Mk II Rockets.
+Eight known launches are planned with NVS Missions, IDRSS Missions, NISAR Mission.